Escape (Whodini album): Music

 The music on Escape, in particular "Five Minutes of Funk", was originally intended to be rock-oriented, with Hutchins suggesting that the song would be similar to the "rawer" work of groups such as the Isley Brothers.
 Whodini had planned to use a Minimoog synthesizer on the track, although Smith left his at home, assuming that he could find one in the United Kingdom.
 Unable to locate one, the group then heard Run-DMC's "Rock Box" and decided to follow a more R&B-oriented direction.
 Smith said that although he was told by Jive Records to make the album sound like Run-DMC, he "didn't want to do exactly that.
 Whodini's a bit more adult, I think, and rap's not just for kids anymore."

 The record has been called "rhythm & blues-based rap", and has been cited as a major influence on new jack swing—a hip-hop-influenced form of funk which became the dominant form of contemporary R&B from 1987 to 1993.
 Nelson George described Escapes music as a style which "black radio embraces", specifically a "radio-friendly, singles-oriented hip hop", as opposed to the "hard-core, more rhyme-centered rap".
-Retrospective commentary on their music suggested that, although the group sounded tame when compared to the later work of artists such as Too Short and Ol' Dirty Bastard, as well as groups like the 2 Live Crew, Whodini were considered "raunchy and racy" during the mid-1980s on songs such as "Freaks Come Out at Night".
+Retrospective commentary on their music suggested that, although the group sounded tame when compared to the later work of artists such as Too Short and Ol' Dirty Bastard, as well as groups like the 2 Live Crew, Whodini were not shy to have a more measured sense of lyrical sexuality during the mid-1980s on songs such as "Freaks Come Out at Night".

 Unlike other hip-hop musicians, Whodini's backing music and beats were synthesizer-based.
 Escape contains tracks with minimal musical backing, such as "Big Mouth" and "Friends", and faster-paced music such as "Escape (I Need a Break)".
 Hutchins believed that the Fender Jazz Bass was part of Whodini's signature sound, and used it on "Five Minutes of Funk".
 Escapes lyrics are generally egocentric, but also explored the difficulty of city life ("Escape (I Need a Break)"), failed romance ("Friends") and New York's party lifestyle ("Freaks Come Out at Night").